 Before you leave Australia, make sure you have sufficient funds to get settled in your new country.
 If you're going overseas to work, your employer may provide you with a settling-in allowance, but this may not be paid to you for a few weeks.

 Shipping your personal and household belongings overseas can be very expensive.
 Assess what you need and find out what you can buy when you get there.
-If you know where you'll be working, you should check with your employer to see if they will cover the relocation of your goods and if they will provide you with essential items on your arrival.
+If you know where you'll be working, check with your employer to see if they will cover the relocation of your goods and what they'll provide on your arrival.

-Check with the foreign mission of the country you're going to about import and customs regulations, as you may not be allowed to bring certain items into the country.
+Speak to the embassy, high commission or consulate of the country you're going to about import and customs regulations, as you may not be allowed to bring certain items into the country.

-Before departing Australia it's also advisable to check with your bank about the ease and cost of transferring money internationally between accounts in Australia and the country in which you'll live.
-It's important to find out if your host country has any rules which could limit the amount of funds you can transfer between your Australian bank accounts and your host country.
-Currency laws can be quite restrictive, so do your research.
+Before departing Australia, check with your bank about the ease and cost of transferring money internationally between accounts in Australia and the country in which you'll live.
+Find out if your host country has any rules which could limit the amount of funds you can transfer between your Australian bank accounts and your host country.
+Currency laws can be quite restrictive.
 Speak to an accountant or the Australian Taxation Office for more information.

 Additional hints on banking